You know it is going to be a difficult post when anytime you try to put thought to paper, the paper (or keyboard) gets ruined due to tears.

 You may ask, “But what about ‘Clay County, Kentucky, the poorest county in America, which is 94 percent white.
 And if you were in that county, where there’s a 40 percent poverty rate, wouldn’t you think this is reverse discrimination?’ – Jim Webb”

 This is about equality, regardless of race, gender, orientation, preference, or anything else.
-This is about my veteran buddies getting singled out and hunted down simply because they are in the minority.
+This is about my veteran buddies getting singled out and hunted down simply because they are in the racial minority.
 These are about my fellow citizens who 1/50th of an inch deep are indistinguishable from me.

 Privilege isn’t just about how hard you work.
 Everyone faces privilege from different areas.
 But yes, just because you are white, you experience privilege for being white.
 We are the dominant oppressive race around the world!!!(?)!
 But here is a video that helps explain.
 It isn’t what you think it is….
 I bet you were underprivileged in some areas.
 I certainly was.
 Take 4 minutes and watch it, please.